 Be part of an exciting book series I’m putting together.

-myself readers of Dangerous Minds: while Julie Newmar is OK with using Catwoman as “your object of desire,” she’d prefer your fantasy involve something more than claws, whips and leather.)
+(Note to myself readers of Dangerous Minds: while Julie Newmar is OK with using Catwoman as “your object of desire,” she’d prefer your fantasy involve something more than claws, whips and leather.)
 Ms. Newmar’s very first appearance in the role that came to define her follows below:

 Hundreds of thousands have thrilled to the Indian Superman, but fewer have seen the Filipino Batman…